envsa/shared-config/packages/typescript-config/readme.md

 #### Subcommand: `Envsa-typescript print-config`

 Print the TypeScript configuration for the project.
-Package-scoped Searches up to the root of a monorepo if necessary.
+Package-scoped.
+Searches up to the root of a monorepo if necessary.

 Usage: